easybuilders/easybuild-tutorial/docs/2021-isc21/installing_software.md

     * $CFGS1/h5py-3.1.0-foss-2020b.eb
     ```

-    Make sure the pre-install software in `/easybuild/` is available:
+    Make sure the pre-installed software in `/easybuild/` is available:
     ```shell
     module use /easybuild/modules/all
     ```